 Industry and government initiatives to recruit and retain a high-quality workforce with the appropriate academic qualifications and skill sets are hindered by the low numbers of students, especially underrepresented students, who pursue and obtain degrees in STEM.
 As an example, a study by the National Center for Education Statistics (2003) shows that master's degrees awarded to African-American (5.37%) and (3.29%) Hispanic students and the number of doctoral degrees awarded to African-American (2.36%) and Hispanic (2.14%) continue to be alarmingly disproportionate in the STEM disciplines.

 There is considerable national concern about America's current and future global competitiveness, arising out of the country's declining competitiveness in STEM fields.
 That concern has reached the highest levels of government, as exemplified by President Obama's Change the Equation initiative, a CEO-led effort to dramatically improve STEM education.
 The initiative is part of a broader White House Educate to Innovate campaign designed to lead American students to supremacy in science and math achievement over the next decade.
 In fact, the President further signaled the importance of STEM education with a mention of the issue in his January 25, 2011 State of the Union address.

-NSBE created SEEK to address the underrepresentation of African Americans students in STEM fields, to ensure the Black middle class and to help America remain competitive.
+The National Society of Black Engineers (NSBE) created the Summer Engineering Experience for Kids (SEEK) to address the underrepresentation of African-American students in STEM fields, so that the United States may remain competitive in today's global economy.
 NSBE provides early STEM exposure to students beginning in 3rd grade through the 12th grade.